 Beloit College offers a cooperative program with the Nicholas School of the Environment at Duke University that leads to the Master of Forestry (M.F.) or Master of Environmental Management (M.E.M.) degree.

 Acceptance to the program at Duke University is competitive.
 Planning for this accelerated program should begin early in a student’s time at Beloit College.
+Beloit students may also enter Duke after completing the baccalaureate degree as 4-2 students.
 For more information, contact Yaffa Grossman, faculty advisor for the program at Beloit College.

 Special Engineering Programs